Alabama State Route 19

 State Route 19 (SR 19) is a 37.6 mi state highway in the northwestern part of the U.S. state of Alabama.
 The southern terminus of the route is at its intersection with SR 17 at Detroit in northern Lamar County.
-The northern terminus of the route is at its intersection with SR 24 at Red Bay in Franklin County near the Mississippi state line.
+The northern terminus of the route is a continuation of Mississippi Highway 23 (MS 23) at the Mississippi state line in Red Bay, Franklin County.